gojekfarm/gocd-gcr-poller-plugin/README.md

 # GCR Docker Image Poller Plugin for GoCD

 This is a plugin which provides docker images in GCR as package material in GoCD.
-It is inspired by [https://github.com/magnus-lycka/gocd-docker-poller](this Docker image poller by Magnus Lyckå)
+It is inspired by [this Docker image poller by Magnus Lyckå](https://github.com/magnus-lycka/gocd-docker-poller)

 ## Building the code base